Suffering from toothache?

 Root Canals are a great solution to save a badly infected or damaged tooth.
 If you are suffering from an infected tooth, there are a lot of reasons why an endodontic treatment is an ideal solution.
 Root canal treatments have a high success rate.
 In fact, the success rate for root canal treatments is over 95%!

-- Stops the spread of infection neighbouring teeth
+- Stops the spread of infection to neighbouring teeth

 - Stops the spread of infection to the bone